 (a) The other by-products are obtained from petroleum and are used widely.
 These substances are called petrochemicals.
 Some of the petrochemicals are detergents, dyes, kerosene, etc.

 (b)Petrochemicals are used in many fields and have a wide range of uses.
-Kerosene is used as a fuel in jet planes.
-Some of the products are used by the pharmaceuticals.
-Hence, it is an important substance across society, politics, technology including in economy
+Kerosene is used as fuel in jet planes.
+Some of the products are used by pharmaceuticals.
+Hence, it is an important substance across society, politics, and technology, including in the economy.

 Multiple Choice Answer Type Questions